timfjord/anytest-cli/README.md

 anytest anytest-cli/tests/test_rust.rs:10 -r anytest-cli
 ```

-When then root dirrectory is specified, the path to the test can be either relative to the root (e.g. `anytest tests/test_rust.rs:10 -r anytest-cli`) or relative to the current working directory (e.g. `anytest anytest-cli/tests/test_rust.rs:10 -r anytest-cli`).
+When the root directory is specified, the path to the test can be either relative to the root (e.g. `anytest tests/test_rust.rs:10 -r anytest-cli`) or relative to the current working directory (e.g. `anytest anytest-cli/tests/test_rust.rs:10 -r anytest-cli`).

 To run the tool in the dry-run mode, use the `--dry-run`/ flag: